ImpossibleFinance/if-create2-deployer/README.md

 # IF Create2 Deployers

-This repo contains Impossible Finance's create2 deployers.
+This repo contains Impossible Finance's [create2 deployers](https://andrecronje.medium.com/multichain-dapp-guide-standards-and-best-practices-8fabe2672c60).

+We aim to maintain the most complete set of deployers.
+If you would like to use one that does not currently exist on this list, please contact dev@impossible.finance.

 ## Deployed Deployers